RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 In chapter 9, you might have worked on an exercise that asked you write a function called ``rot13``, which used the `Caesar Cipher`_ to encrypt a message.
 If you need a refresher, this is what the exercise said:

     Write a function called ``rot13`` that uses the Caesar cipher to encrypt a message.
-The Caesar cipher works like a substitution cipher but each character is replaced by the character 13 characters to ‘its right’ in the alphabet.
-So for example the letter a becomes the letter n.
-If a letter is past the middle of the alphabet then the counting wraps around to the letter a again, so n becomes a, o becomes b and so on. *Hint*: Whenever you talk about things wrapping around its a good idea to think of modulo arithmetic.
+The Caesar cipher works like a substitution cipher but each character is replaced by the character 13 characters to “its right” in the alphabet.
+So for example the letter “a” becomes the letter “n”.
+If a letter is past the middle of the alphabet then the counting wraps around to the letter “a” again, so “n” becomes “a”, “o” becomes “b” and so on. *Hint*: Whenever you talk about things wrapping around its a good idea to think of modulo arithmetic (using the remainder operator).

 The idea is to iterate over the message character by character, rotating each letter 13 places to the right.
 So for example: